 The agent-matching service we recommend is Clever Real Estate.
-You’ll match with experienced conventional realtors who will sell your home for only a 1% listing fee.
-Eligible buyers can also earn .5% cash back on home purchases, with no strings attached.
+You’ll match with experienced conventional realtors who will sell your home for a low, 1.5% listing fee.
+Eligible buyers can also earn cash back on home purchases, with no strings attached.

 Homie vs. realtor: what’s the difference?

 - Experience: Homie offers remote service, which means it’s up to you and technology to sell your home.
 Traditional realtors come to your home and provide personalized service.